phoenixframework/phoenix/0_overview.md

 ### Cowboy

 Cowboy is an HTTP server written in Erlang by Loïc Hoguin of [99s](http://ninenines.eu/).
 Cowboy is built in a modular way on top of Ranch, Bullet, and Sheriff.
-This is how 99s describes them all.
+This is how 99s describes them.

 - Cowboy is a small, fast, modular HTTP server supporting Websockets, SPDY and more.

 - Ranch is a socket acceptor pool for TCP protocols.
 It is also a standalone library for building networked applications.

-- Bullet is simple, reliable, efficient streaming library.
+- Bullet is a simple, reliable, efficient streaming library.

 - Sheriff uses parse transforms for type based validation.
 Sheriff also validates data dynamically using Erlang's type system with no extra code required.